farhannorth/ignite/README.md

 #### Guardr core security
 Guardr is a Drupal distribution with a combination of modules and settings to enhance a Drupal application's security and availability to meet enterprise security requirements.
 This project leverages Guardr's package management and module configuration.

-#### Rain features
+#### Ignite features
-The [Mediacurrent Rain features module](https://bitbucket.org/mediacurrent/rain_features/) includes many of the most common packages pre-configured for rapid site development and optional content features.
+The [Mediacurrent Ignite features module](https://bitbucket.org/mediacurrent/ignite_features/) includes many of the most common packages pre-configured for rapid site development and optional content features.

 - - -

 ## Installation & local setup

 ### 1) Checkout codebase
-The Rain packages are available for you to clone in a modified version of the recommended Drupal composer template.
+The Ignite packages are available for you to clone in a modified version of the recommended Drupal composer template.

 ##### To start, clone the public Bitbucket repo:
 ```